yhszhdw/534_project_group10/README.md

 The package will include a comprehensive test suite:

-- **Unit tests** for data retrieval, parsing, and validation
+- Unit tests for data retrieval, parsing, and validation
-- **Mocked API responses** to ensure tests are fast and stable
+- Mocked API responses to ensure tests are fast and reproducible
+- Explicit tests for known API edge cases (e.g., group date filtering)
-- **Target coverage**: at least 80% code coverage
+- Target coverage of at least 80%

-This ensures correctness, robustness, and maintainability.
+This strategy ensures correctness, robustness, and maintainability.

 ---